HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 Context change events will include the resource the context change relates to.
 Common FHIR resources are: Patient, Encounter, ImagingStudy, and DiagnosticReport.

-In the case the resource refers to other FHIR resources that represent there own context, these can be included as well.
+In the case the resource refers to other FHIR resources that represent their own context, these can be included as well.
 For example, an [`Encounter-open`](3-4-1-encounter-open.html) also refers to the patient that is the subject of the Encounter.
 What resources to include is defined in the corresponding event definition in the [event catalog](3_Events.html).

 FHIRcast supports all events that follow this format.
 The most common events definitions have been provided in the [event catalog](3_Events.html).